Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 What kind of food is available on the trek?

 Food options on the ABC trek include dal bhat (rice and lentils), noodles, pasta, potatoes, eggs, pancakes, and soups.
-Meals are high in carbs and designed to give you energy for trekking.
+Meals are high in carbohydrates and designed to provide energy for trekking.
 Vegetarian options are widely available.

 Is altitude sickness a concern on the ABC trek?

-Yes, altitude sickness can occur as the trek reaches over 4,000 meters.
+Yes, altitude sickness can occur at elevations above 4,000 meters.
 To prevent it, ascend slowly, stay hydrated, avoid alcohol, and recognize symptoms like headaches, nausea, and dizziness.
 Rest and descend if symptoms worsen.

 Can I charge my phone or access the internet on the trek?